hacost/leads-generator-api/README.md

 ## Usage
 * Clone repo in your project directory
 * Run `npm i` to install the dependencies
+* Run `npm run migrations:run` to create table in database
 * Run `npm run dev` start watching files and run